BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## Done

+- [ ] B10 - test for bookings which ends before they start #bug #phase-1
 - [ ] B18 - delete booking should be changed to deactivate #phase-1 #bug
 - [ ] F7 - Implement github actions #phase-1 #feature
 - [ ] Tests #phase-1 #testing <br>- fix tests to work together  done<br>- have a test util class instead of defining new objects every class. this will help if an implementation needs to be changed. done  user , need to finis book and start dance class